 Permissions = Profile / permissions / roles; not implementation of a security model

 Consultants = Consultants explicitly mentioned as responsible

 Coding standards; fake code coverage, hard coding user data

 Trailhead= Doing Trailhead in Production.
 Classic is #169

 Vertical axis: # confessions

-As Forrester said in their research: Five ways to cut the risk of Salesforce
+As Forrester back in 2017 said in their research: Five ways to cut the risk of Salesforce

 “The Salesforce@scale dilemma is a challenge for clients to overcome, rather than an inevitable outcome of large-scale, strategic Salesforce implementations.
 It is a big issue because Salesforce has become a much more strategic supplier in technology strategies to win, serve and retain customers.”